 Back in the 18th century, watchmakers were concerned with making timepieces that would not only measure average solar time – the one we apply in our everyday lives – but also sidereal time, which we use for the celestial map in the heavens, traditionally for navigation purposes.
+The Bovet Récital 20 Astérium (the sky seen from the Earth) is Bovet’s luxurious, poetic and precise embodiment of the same idea for a watch.
+It contains a host of astronomical complications, all housed in their trademarked writing slope case, in a combination of 18kt white and red gold.

-What makes the Astérium visually stunning is the spectacular movement on full display.
+What makes the Récital 20 Astérium visually stunning is the spectacular movement on full display.
 Front and centre is the laser-engraved night sky map of the stars and constellations, which are filled with Super-LumiNova, on a dome of translucent blue quartz.
 The hour hand has three functions: it indicates the time, points to the north to facilitate map reading, and carries the elliptical window for the night sky.

 To determine the position of the stars, the wearer only has to point the arrow in the sky map northwards.
 Quick and easy.